Juissie-GW/Juissie.jl/README.md

 Note that DotEnv looks for `.env` in the *current* directory, i.e. that of where you called `julia` from.
 If `.env` is in a different path, you have to provide it, e.g. `DotEnv.config(YOUR_PATH_HERE)`.
 If you are invoking Juissie from the root directory of this repo (typical), this means the `.env` should be placed there.

+An OpenAI API key may also be provided through our desktop UI via the API Key tab of the Corpus Manager.
+Because this is intended for users who want to temporarily use a different key, this option does not persistently store the key and must be done every time the application is launched, unless a key already exists in a `.env` file.

 ## Running Jupyter Notebooks

 We provide several Jupyter notebooks as demos/walkthroughs of basic usage of the Juissie package.
 To do so, you may need to complete some preliminary setup: